JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 0×2 DataFrames.DataFrame
 ```

-Rows can then be added as Vectors (making sure to get the column order right).
+Rows can then be added as `Vector`s; with the order matching that of columns.

 ```jldoctest dataframe